About Holyrood Abbey An Augustinian house

 Well before the Reformation, the Stewart monarchs had almost entirely appropriated the canons’ cloister for their Edinburgh residence.
 Charles II (1649–85) rebuilt it to its present appearance.

 In 1687 Charles’s Catholic brother and successor, James VII, evicted the Protestant congregation from the nave.
 He then restored it as a chapel of his revived Order of the Thistle.
 Within a year, the chapel had been ransacked, and James forced into exile.
 The abbey nave has remained a ruin ever since.The legend of the ‘Holy Rude’

 According to legend, David I was hunting in the royal forest of Drumsheugh when he was thrown from his horse below Salisbury Crags.
 He was speared in the thigh by the antlers of a ‘muckle white hart [stag]’.

 Had it not been for the ‘holy rood’, or crucifix, that miraculously appeared in the king’s hands as he grappled with the beast, he would surely have died.
 In thanks to God, David endowed a ‘monastery of the Holy Rood’ close to the spot of his deliverance.A precious fragment

-The surviving nave is a precious fragment of medieval architecture, straddling the transition from Romanesque to Gothic.
+The surviving nave is a precious fragment of medieval architecture.
+Its architectural style straddles the transition from Romanesque (with rounded arches) to the later Gothic style (with pointed arches).
 The oldest part is the north wall, built before 1200 and characterised by tall single-lancet windows with intersecting arcading below.

 Next to be built was the west front.
-Its eccentrically placed towers and screened windows are unparalleled anywhere else in Britain.
+Its eccentrically placed towers and screened windows are unparalleled elsewhere in Britain.
 At its centre is one of the most impressive processional doorways built in Scotland.